-Student organizations may request food at meetings and events this fall.
+Student organizations may request food at meetings and events.
 In order for the request to be approved, food must be mission-critical to the meeting or event.
 If it is determined that the request meets the above standard, food must further be provided by Elon Dining.
-Student organizations will not be permitted to provide homemade food at meetings or events or utilize off-campus vendors to provide food at meetings or events this fall.
+Student organizations will not be permitted to provide homemade food at meetings or events or utilize off-campus vendors to provide food at meetings or events at this time.

 Will student organizations be required to disinfect and sanitize on-campus spaces?